ElinaBian/Music_Recommendation/README.md

 ## 4.1 Data Split for Training and Testing

-The [Google Drive Link](https://drive.google.com/open?id=1ReUjRgrf9mIMELhEImRLT0Yi6bbFtVC1) for training and testing set are available here.
+The [Google Drive Link](https://drive.google.com/open?id=1ReUjRgrf9mIMELhEImRLT0Yi6bbFtVC1) for training and testing set after removing records with NA at 'genre_ids' are available here.

+## 4.2 Extracting Features

+The [Google Drive Link](https://drive.google.com/open?id=1jAKoTOMrZa3tvGRmGveljRkJDnlBuKyn) for saving extracted features of members are available here.
+You can add your features as columns.
+Please save your file as a new one and name it as following: 1.members_add_genre,2.members_add_xxx,3.members_add_xxx,...
+Do not remove or replace existed files.